Best Practices for Maximizing Your Business Value

 You should also review your licensing and insurance on an annual basis to ensure you have proper coverage for the various services you offer, as well as your employees.
 Buyers will scrutinize your paperwork and your financials, looking at any vulnerabilities as a reason to lower the valuation.
 Gaps in insurance coverage and/or compliance can impact your selling price, as can poorly kept financial records.

-Keep Attrition under Control
+Keep Attrition Under Control

 What’s the standard attrition rate in your geographic area?
 Is it 7%?
 Is yours higher?
 Lower?
 A higher-than-average attrition rate is a red flag to a buyer that they will need to overcome lingering negative perceptions of the company.
 This can definitely impact the price you are offered for the company, as rebuilding a client base is much harder than taking over a business with a solid reputation.
+(You can learn more about attrition in the alarm industry here.)

-Manage it all with an Annual Review
+Manage It All with an Annual Review

 It’s easy to get caught up in day-to-day operations and not realize that one or more areas of your business might be slipping.
 Schedule time each year for your own internal audit that keeps you mindful of your must-haves and aware of what areas of your business are positioned for optimal value, and which ones aren’t.